fight233/DThouse_cxd/packaging/docker/README.md

 - **Full Stack for Time-Series Data**: By integrating a database with message queuing, caching, and stream computing features together, it is no longer necessary to integrate Kafka/Redis/HBase/Spark or other software.
 It makes the system architecture much simpler and more robust.

 - **Powerful Data Analysis**: Whether it is 10 years or one minute ago, data can be queried just by specifying the time range.
 Data can be aggregated over time, multiple time streams or both.
-Ad Hoc queries or analyses can be executed via TDengine shell, Python, R or Matlab.
+Ad Hoc queries or analyses can be executed via DThouse shell, Python, R or Matlab.

-- **Seamless Integration with Other Tools**: Telegraf, Grafana, Matlab, R, and other tools can be integrated with TDengine without a line of code.
+- **Seamless Integration with Other Tools**: Telegraf, Grafana, Matlab, R, and other tools can be integrated with DThouse without a line of code.
 MQTT, OPC, Hadoop, Spark, and many others will be integrated soon.

 - **Zero Management, No Learning Curve**: It takes only seconds to download, install, and run it successfully; there are no other dependencies.
 Automatic partitioning on tables or DBs.
 Standard SQL is used, with C/C++, Python, JDBC, Go and RESTful connectors.

 ## How to use this image

-### Start a TDengine instance with RESTful API exposed
+### Start a DThouse instance with RESTful API exposed

-Simply, you can use `docker run` to start a TDengine instance and connect it with restful connectors(eg. [JDBC-RESTful](https://www.taosdata.com/cn/documentation/connector/java)).
+Simply, you can use `docker run` to start a DThouse instance and connect it with restful connectors(eg. [JDBC-RESTful](https://www.taosdata.com/cn/documentation/connector/java)).

 ```bash
 docker run -d --name tdengine -p 6041:6041 tdengine/tdengine
 ```

-This command starts a docker container by name `tdengine` with TDengine server running, and maps the container's HTTP port 6041 to the host's port 6041.
+This command starts a docker container by name `tdengine` with DThouse server running, and maps the container's HTTP port 6041 to the host's port 6041.
 If you have `curl` in your host, you can list the databases by the command:

 ```bash
 curl -u root:taosdata -d "show databases" localhost:6041/rest/sql